Danjosme/AndroSH/README.md

 ## License

 This project is provided under the MIT License.
 See `LICENSE` for full terms.
 If you prefer a different license, update the file accordingly.

+## Don't forget to give a star and follow.